MateuszPuchacz/mateuszpuchacz/README.md

 I’m Mateusz Puchacz, currently working as a Supply Manager at the Polish headquarters of a French hypermarket chain.

-In practice, my role is fully analytical — 100% of my work is based on data supporting around 65 hypermarkets nationwide.
+In practice, my role is fully analytical, 100% of my work is based on data supporting around 65 hypermarkets nationwide.

 ### 🔍 What I do